XenyxNZ/Arma-3-Performance-Guide/README.md

 * Extra threads
 	* Recommended to leave disabled, as the game already knows to do this when detecting how many cores the CPU has.
 * Enable Hyper-Threading
-	* In most cases it is recommended to leave this disabled, as it can worsen performance slightly.
-However try benchmarking with it enabled to see if it does provide a performance benefit on your system.
+	* Generally it is recommended to enable this for older systems with dated / less powerful CPUs.
+However, if you are on a modern CPU (Intel 12th gen / AMD Ryzen 7000 series or newer), you should typically disable this as it can worsen performance slightly.
+I suggest YAAB benchmarking with it enabled to see if it does provide a performance benefit on your system.
 	<sub>Please note that Enable Hyper-Threading will be ignored when using the CPU count parameter.</sub>
 * Memory allocator (64-bit)
 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended, otherwise disable unless experimenting with the already provided memory allocators.